piky/devstack/doc/source/plugins.rst

 Hypervisor
 ==========

-Hypervisor plugins are fairly new and condense most hypervisor configuration into one place.
+Hypervisor plug-ins are fairly new and condense most hypervisor configuration into one place.

-The initial plugin implemented was for Docker support and is a useful template for the required support.
-Plugins are placed in ``lib/nova_plugins`` and named ``hypervisor-<name>`` where ``<name>`` is the value of ``VIRT_DRIVER``.
-Plugins must define the following
+The initial plug-in implemented was for Docker support and is a useful template for the required support.
+Plug-ins are placed in ``lib/nova_plugins`` and named ``hypervisor-<name>`` where ``<name>`` is the value of ``VIRT_DRIVER``.
+Plug-ins must define the following
 functions:

 -  ``install_nova_hypervisor`` - install any external requirements